dieschnittstelle/org.dieschnittstelle.ess.corsproxy/README.md

 in browser, open:
 http://localhost:8093/

-(the port for exposing the service can be modified in the containerise.sh, using the parameter -p, which specifies which container-internal port shall be mapped to which port of the host machine: HOST_PORT:INTERNAL_PORT.
+(the port for exposing the service can be modified in the containerise.sh script, using the parameter -p, which specifies which container-internal port shall be mapped to which port of the host machine: HOST_PORT:INTERNAL_PORT.
 Note that INTERNAL_PORT needs to coincide with the port for which tomee is configured.
 If this port is changed, the EXPOSE statement in Dockerfile needs to be modified, as well)

 ## Sample Request using fetch()